Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 I achieved my goal.
 I submitted two projects for Ethical Approval with my collaborators and joined a journal’s editorial team.
 Now I am in a good place to increase my research output in coming months and to learn much more about peer review, which were the original overriding goals.

-Last chance… Download a pdf version of this post and a spreadsheet to use for planning and as a weekly scorecard.
+Last chance… Download a pdf version of this post and a spreadsheet to use as a 12 Week Year planner template and scorecard.

 They’re both free!